rhundal/ps-sba-4-task-management-app/README.md

 ## Reflection

+I wanted to see how responsive could I make the UI without react, updating individual `<li>` elements as state changes instead of wiping and redrawing the entire list at every update.
+It’s a small attempt to imitate what react does (targeted DOM updates instead of full re-renders)

 1. Challenges faced during the project.
    - I struggled with the local storage part a bit.
    - Also looked up some help for properly adjusting the date so overdue works properly